event-engine/docs/docs/tutorial/part_V.md

 # Part V - DRY

-You may have noticed that we use the static classes in `src/Api` as a central place to define constants.
+You may have noticed that we use the static classes in `src/Domain/Api` as a central place to define constants.
-At least we did that for message (Command, Event, Query) and aggregate names.
-We did not touch `src/Api/Payload` and `src/Api/Schema` yet.
+At least we did that for messages (Command, Event, Query) and aggregate names.
+We did not touch `src/Domain/Api/Payload` and `src/Domain/Api/Schema` yet.

 The idea behind those two classes is to group some common constants and static methods so that we don't have to repeat them over and over again.
 This makes it much easier to refactor the codebase later.

 ## Payload

-In `src/Api/Payload` we simply define a constant for each possible message payload key.
+In `src/Domain/Api/Payload` we simply define a constant for each possible message payload key.
 We've used two keys so far:
 `buildingId` and `name` so we should add them ...

 ```php